 - Say goodnight.
 Tell your child what you expect and what’s going to happen next.
 Say something clear and positive like, ‘It’s time to go to sleep – see you in the morning!’
 This can make bedtime seem less scary.

-- Say, ‘It’s time to go to bed – see you in the morning’.
+Some children will get out of bed, just because they can!
+If this happens, help your child back to bed straight away.
+You can say something like, ‘It’s time to go to bed – see you in the morning’.
 Then leave the room.

 You might have to do this several times until your child stays in bed or settles.